 - Location: Montana

-Drivers Training in MontanaCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in MontanaCompare Car Insurance Rates in 3 Steps

-Before the state passed a graduated driving law in July 2006, Montana ranked as the only state without any special teenage driving restrictions or requirements―not surprising when you consider that in the 1990s the State removed speed limit signs from its Interstate.
+Before the state passed a graduated driving law in July 2006, Montana ranked as the only state without any special teenage driving restrictions or requirements―not surprising when you consider that only approximately a decade before, the State removed speed limit signs from its Interstate.
 The main provisions of this law include:

-- requiring new teenage drivers to have at least 50 hours of driving experience, including 10 at night, before being allowed to apply for a license.
-As of now, there are no mandatory number of hours required, but only a suggestion to have a minimum of 25-30 hours of quality, behind-the-wheel time.
+- Requiring new teenage drivers to have at least 50 hours of driving experience, including 10 hours at night, before being allowed to apply for a license.

-- during a teenager's first six months of owning a license, he or she won't be allowed to have more than one passenger under the age of 18, other than family members, in the vehicle he or she is driving.
+- During a teenager's first 6 months of owning a license, he or she won't be allowed to have more than 1 passenger under 18 years old, other than family members, in the vehicle he or she is driving.

 If you're a teenager, do anything legally possible to gain driving experience before applying for a license.
 Read Montana's Driver License Manual.
 Use your Learner's License to drive at every chance.
 The more hours you practice behind the wheel the more hours you may be adding to your own life.